BoothGroup/Vayesta/README.md

         - `cmake ..`
         - `make`

-    3. Add Vayesta to your `PYTHONPATH` environment variable, for example by adding this line to your `~/.profile`:
+    3. Add Vayesta to your PYTHONPATH environment variable, for example by adding this line to your bashrc/profile:
         `export PYTHONPATH=<path to Vayesta>:$PYTHONPATH`